KhronosGroup/Vulkan-Tools/README.md

 ## How to Build and Run

 [BUILD.md](BUILD.md)
-Includes directions for building all components as well as running the cube demo applications.
+Includes directions for building all components as well as running the vkcube demo applications.

 ## License
 This work is released as open source under a Apache-style license from Khronos including a Khronos copyright.